christosgalano/christosgalano.github.io/_posts/2022-11-24-wordpress-on-azure-iac.md

 ---
 title: "WordPress on Azure: Part 2 - IaC"
-excerpt: "The purpose of this series of articles will be about utilizing Azure, Bicep, and GitHub to host, monitor, and test a WordPress site."
+excerpt: "In today’s blog post we examine the code that will be used to deploy our infrastructure."
 header:
-  image: /assets/images/wordpress-on-azure-bicep.png
+  image: /assets/images/wordpress-on-azure/bicep.png
-  teaser: /assets/images/wordpress-on-azure-bicep.png
+  teaser: /assets/images/wordpress-on-azure/bicep.png
+related: true
 categories:
   - azure
 tags: